 This alternative to egg wash is super easy to customise.
 For a sweeter glossy finish add more syrup compared to milk.
-If you want more colour and just a hint of sweetness add more milk.
+If you want less colour and just a hint of sweetness add more milk.

 The syrup will give it a glossy shine whilst the milk will dilute the sugary consistency of the syrup.
 This will ensure a beautiful shiny finish.

 Pros: Shiny finish and sweet caramel flavour.
 It will work with any syrup and any plant milk, making it very adaptable to whatever you have at home.

-3. Plant milk
+🥛 Plant milk

 As always, feel free to choose your favourite plant milk such as soy, almond, oat, hemp, or similar.